 Students will explore the methods and techniques used by health educators to deliver a health education and health promotion program in the community.
 This course will review health education theories, program designs, and program implementation.
-Emphasis will be placed on the methodology of the health education program including communication techniques, presentation channels and delivery, social marketing concepts, measuring outcomes and data collection.
+Emphasis will be placed on the methodology of the health education program including: communication techniques; presentation channels and delivery; social marketing concepts; measuring outcomes and data collection.
 Students will design, implement and evaluate a health education program in the community.
-Prerequisite: Admission to the MPH program or Permission by the Program Director.
+Offered As Needed.
 (GR)